spacepy/dbprocessing/sphinx/source/scripts.rst

 Deletes individual files from the database.

-.. option:: -m,--mission Selected mission database
+.. option:: -m <dbname>, --mission <dbname> Selected mission database

 .. warning:: This is the same as purgeFileFromDB.py, and seems less clean.
 Delete?